Discover more from Tech World With Milan Newsletter

 Also, there are multiple options here.
 One possibility is a Guide to Cloud, which breaks down all the topics and makes short videos.
 Other ones are channels from Adam Marczak or John Savill.

-After this training, you could try and prepare for Microsoft Exams and become certified.
+After this training, you could try to prepare for Microsoft Exams and become certified.

 Microsoft Azure Certification Tips & Tricks For New Joiners